nalarkin/school_notifier/README.md

 * update contents in `android/app/src/AndroidManifest.xml`
 * have all files in `/lib` downloaded
 * Android SDK >= 21
-* compatible on Android and iOS
+* compatible on Android only, no web is supported.